During the first week, familiarize yourself with any

 on the Agent Resources link and try a few sites to get familiar with

-have taken a ride around the county prior to you interview, but a tour
+have taken a ride around the county, but a tour

 with a colleague or, preferably, a county leader will help you get